 Joy Esboldt

 Joy Esboldt is a doctoral candidate in the Critical Studies of Race, Class, and Gender cluster at the University of California, Berkeley’s School of Education.
 Her research focuses on teachers’ learning about race, racism, and anti-racism as it intersects with gender and cultural politics.
-Joy’s work strives to engage a multilevel intersectional analysis, locating the work of teachers and conceptualizations of racial justice within interactional, organizational, and sociopolitical dynamics.
-Joy’s dissertation examines the co-construction and operationalization of racial discourses across multiple sites of teacher learning in partnership with a public school district.
-Her collaborative scholarship thus far has engaged topics of organizational tensions teachers navigate and the racialized-gendered teacher archetype.
+Joy’s work engages a multilevel intersectional analysis, locating the work of teachers and conceptualizations of racial justice within interactional, organizational, and sociopolitical environments.
+Joy’s dissertation examines the co-construction and enactment of racial discourses across multiple sites of teacher learning in partnership with a public school district.
+Her collaborative published scholarship thus far has engaged topics of organizational tensions teachers navigate and the racialized-gendered teacher archetype.

 Specializations and Interests